 Do they need a special diet?

-Racing Greyhounds are fed a mixture of raw meat and kibble at the track.
-Pet Greyhounds do well on dog kibble and/or canned dog food.
+Greyhounds do well on good quality dog kibble and/or canned dog food.
 The regular kibble formula is fine; you do not need to purchase large breed formulas or high energy formulas.

 RDRP recommends that our adopters look at the ingredients list on the bag of dog food they plan to feed.
 You should see a named protein source like Chicken, Turkey or Beef as the top ingredient.
 You do not want to see poultry or just meat because these could be anything and the manufacturer may switch around on the source.
 You should also avoid foods with a lot of fillers like corn, wheat, and rice.

 The amount to feed depends on the food and on the dog, but generally ranges from 2 – 4 cups total.
 RDRP also recommends that the food be split between two meals, A.M. and P.M.